goochjs/goochjs.github.io/_posts/2018-09-23-north-pennines.md

 - *Distance*: 18 miles
 - *Walking time*: 8.5 hrs
 - *Difficulty*: Extremely tough
-- *Lunch*: sandwiches (brought from home and kept in a coolbox overnight or purchased from Coop in Middleton)
+- *Lunch*: sandwiches (brought from home and kept in a coolbox overnight or purchased from the Co-op in Middleton)
 - *Accommodation*: [Royal Oak], Appleby-in-Westmorland
 - *Dinner*: Ashiana, Bridge Street, Appleby-in-Westmorland